project-alice-assistant/docs/docs/skill-development/going-further.md

 #### refresh()

 Called when the widgets settings are changed after the settings window is closed.
-Use this to direcly react to new settings.
-Reload new informations, adjust the display - you know best what changes are required for your new settings!
+Use this to directly react to new settings.
+Reload new information, adjust the display - you know best what changes are required for your new settings!

 #### onResize(target, width, height, delta, direction)

 Called while the widget is resized by the user.
-Use this to reorganize the widget, add more information to use the new space, or simplyfy it, when there is not that much space left.
+Use this to reorganize the widget, add more information to use the new space, or simplify it, when there is not that much space left.

 #### stop()